ssant96/haas_new_adapter/Agent Config Files/ReadMe.md

 ## Haas.xml

 The xml schema is needed to shape the UI agent access.
 It is important to name the variables properly and ensure it matches the MTConnect standard namings.
-For more information, please refer to https://model.mtconnect.org/ for how to manage each variable.
+For more information, please refer to [MTConnect's model browser](https://model.mtconnect.org/) for how to manage each variable.
 Moreover, ensure the variable names being outputted from the haasAdapter.py match the ones on the xml schema.